scottgriv/PRG-Personal-Repository-Guidelines/README.md

 9. For new project repositories, utilize the provided templates to unify your `README` and project structures.
    - Templates are provided for each tier to help you get started quickly and easily.
    > For template usage, see the [Template Guide](./templates/template_guide.md).
-10. Feel free to [contribute](#contributing), [join the discussions](https://github.com/scottgriv/PRG-Personal-Repository-Guidelines/discussions), star, and share this repository to help others solve the **GitHub Portfolio Problem**.
+10. Feel free to [contribute](#contributing), [join the discussion](https://github.com/scottgriv/PRG-Personal-Repository-Guidelines/discussions), star, or share this repository to help others solve the **GitHub Portfolio Problem**.

 > [!IMPORTANT]
 > If you choose to fork or clone this repository and make modifications, please ensure to give appropriate credit.
 This can be done by including a link back to the main branch of this repository in your documentation or project in a clear and proper manner.